 The affirmation arrived, after his passing, with Mayor Fiorello H. La Guardia in Little Flower Park (1957) on the Lower East Side, and Gertrude Stein in Bryant Park (1992).

-Crafted in 1933, the bust of his friend President Roosevelt commands an Olympian view in the Franklin D. Roosevelt Four Freedoms Park (2012).
+Crafted in 1933, Davidson’s bust of his friend President Roosevelt commands an Olympian view in the Franklin D. Roosevelt Four Freedoms Park (2012) on the southern tip of Roosevelt Island in the East River of New York City.
 At last, the glory.

 A Supercilious Slight